DNA repair: Epigenetic DNA repair defects in cancer

 Classically, cancer has been viewed as a set of diseases that are driven by progressive genetic abnormalities that include mutations in tumour-suppressor genes and oncogenes, and chromosomal aberrations.
 However, it has become apparent that cancer is also driven by epigenetic alterations.

 Epigenetic alterations refer to functionally relevant modifications to the genome that do not involve a change in the nucleotide sequence.
 Examples of such modifications are changes in DNA methylation (hypermethylation and hypomethylation) and histone modification, changes in chromosomal architecture (caused by inappropriate expression of proteins such as HMGA2 or HMGA1) and changes caused by microRNAs.
 Each of these epigenetic alterations serves to regulate gene expression without altering the underlying DNA sequence.
 These changes usually remain through cell divisions, last for multiple cell generations, and can be considered to be epimutations (equivalent to mutations).

 While large numbers of epigenetic alterations are found in cancers, the epigenetic alterations in DNA repair genes, causing reduced expression of DNA repair proteins, appear to be particularly important.
 Such alterations are thought to occur early in progression to cancer and to be a likely cause of the genetic instability characteristic of cancers.
+In addition to direct promoter methylation or histone-associated silencing of repair genes, defects in chromatin remodeling complexes can also impair DNA repair capacity.
+In particular, SWI/SNF chromatin-remodeling complexes have been shown to participate in the repair of DNA double-strand breaks by promoting both homologous recombination (HR) and non-homologous end joining (NHEJ).
+These complexes facilitate DNA repair by regulating chromatin accessibility at sites of damage and by enabling the recruitment of essential repair factors, including RAD51, Ku70, and Ku80, to double-strand breaks.
+Such chromatin-based mechanisms illustrate how epigenetic dysregulation can directly affect cellular DNA repair pathways and contribute to genomic instability.

 Reduced expression of DNA repair genes causes deficient DNA repair.
 When DNA repair is deficient DNA damages remain in cells at a higher than usual level and these excess damages cause increased frequencies of mutation or epimutation.
 Mutation rates increase substantially in cells defective in DNA mismatch repair or in homologous recombinational repair (HRR).
 Chromosomal rearrangements and aneuploidy also increase in HRR defective cells.

 Higher levels of DNA damage not only cause increased mutation, but also cause increased epimutation.
 During repair of DNA double strand breaks, or repair of other DNA damages, incompletely cleared sites of repair can cause epigenetic gene silencing.

 Deficient expression of DNA repair proteins due to an inherited mutation can cause increased risk of cancer.
 Individuals with an inherited impairment in any of 34 DNA repair genes (see article DNA repair-deficiency disorder) have an increased risk of cancer, with some defects causing up to a 100% lifetime chance of cancer (e.g. p53 mutations).
 However, such germline mutations (which cause highly penetrant cancer syndromes) are the cause of only about 1 percent of cancers.